spinnaker/kleat/README.md

   authentication methods in the halconfig.
 Users who have configured basic auth for Gate in the above file will need to instead specify their basic auth settings in `security.authn.basic` in their halconfig.
+- In the `security.authz.groupMembership` block, there is a field `roleProviderType` under each configurable role provider.
+This field can be removed as it was only used internally by Halyard and does not affect the generated config.

 #### Optional Changes